-5 Amazing Photo Editing Tools that will make even a novice look like a pro!
+5 Amazing Photo Editing Tools - look like a pro!

 Your favourite images are picked out and you’re ready to make an amazing photobook.
 Great!